Pattern formation by turbulent cascades

 Fully-developed turbulence is a highly chaotic non-equilibrium state in which energy is transferred across scales through a non-linear mechanism known as a turbulent cascade~\cite{Cardy2008,Davidson2015,Falkovich2001,Alexakis2018,Eyink2006,Frisch1995}.
+While cascades occur in diverse contexts ranging from optical fibers to solid plates~\cite{Zakharov2012,Nazarenko2011,Galtier2022,Newell2011}, their most iconic manifestation is in fluids.
 Heuristically, large eddies, typically created by the injection of energy at macroscopic scales, break-up into smaller and smaller eddies.
 This energy transfer towards small scales, called a direct or forward cascade, is eventually arrested by dissipation (Fig.~\ref{figure_pattern_cascade}a).
 Away from the scales at which energy is injected and dissipated, turbulence is universal and scale invariant.

 We start by asking an almost paradoxical question: can we harness turbulence to generate patterns?
 Our approach to tackle this task rests on the simple observation that different classes of turbulent cascades exist~\cite{Alexakis2018}.
 For example, turbulence in two-dimensional and rotating fluids has a tendency to transfer energy towards larger scales in what is known as an inverse cascade (Fig.~\ref{figure_pattern_cascade}b).
-We can then consider what happens when a direct cascade is combined with an inverse cascade.
-In this situation, represented in Fig.~\ref{figure_pattern_cascade}c, energy is transferred to an intermediate length scale $k_{\text{c}}^{-1}$ ($k$ are wavenumbers, so their inverses are lengths) both from smaller and larger scales, depending on where energy is injected.
-As a consequence of this energy accumulation, we expect the emergence of structures with characteristic size $k_{\text{c}}^{-1}$.
-This `spectral condensation' at intermediate scales requires the mechanism responsible for arresting both cascades to be non-dissipative.
-As we shall see, Nature has found a very elegant solution to this problem: a viscosity that does not dissipate energy, variously known as odd viscosity~\cite{Avron1995}, Hall viscosity~\cite{Hoyos2012,Read2009,Berdyugin2019} or gyroviscosity~\cite{ChapmanCowling,Lingam2020,Morrison1984}, see Ref. \cite{oddreview} for a review.
+Here, we consider what happens when a direct cascade is combined with an inverse cascade as shown in Fig.~\ref{figure_pattern_cascade}c.
+Energy is transferred to an intermediate length scale $k_{\text{c}}^{-1}$ ($k$ are wavenumbers, so their inverses are lengths) both from smaller and larger scales, depending on where energy is injected.
+As energy accumulates around that scale, structures emerge with characteristic size $k_{\text{c}}^{-1}$, which is neither the size of the system nor the smallest scales at which dissipation typically occurs.
+This \enquote{spectral condensation} at intermediate scales requires the mechanism responsible for arresting both cascades to be non-dissipative.
+As we shall see, Nature has found an elegant solution to this problem: a viscosity that does not dissipate energy~\cite{oddreview,Saarloos2023}, variously known as odd viscosity~\cite{Avron1998}, Hall viscosity~\cite{Berdyugin2019} or gyroviscosity~\cite{Morrison1984}.